LoyolaChicagoBooks/introcs-csharp/rst/filewrite.rst

     information :file:`first_file.exe.mdb`.
 You should see no other file.
     Leave this window open.

 #.
-Now, back in MonoDevelop, run the project.
+Now, back in Xamarin Studio, run the project.
 Depending on your operating system,
     you may or may not see a Console Window pop up.
 If you do see one, you should not see any evidence of program results.
 If you got a window, close it.